illia-danko/ttymux.nvim/README.md

 - They rebind useful keymaps (such as Ctrl-K, which kills a line in tcsh like terminals);
-- They provide *not native* neovim keymaps.
+- They provide *not native* neovim window access.
 - They do not work upon others focused (non neovim) TUI tools.

 [ttymux.nvim](https://github.com/elijahdanko/ttymux.nvim) gives a native smooth Tmux <-> Neovim workflow.
-No needs to memorize the tmux prefix key command group and neovim C-w command group to manipulate windows: in most cases they are identical.
+No needs to memorize a tmux prefix key command group and neovim C-w command group to manipulate windows: in most cases they are identical.